 All new Directors are required to undergo an orientation program to provide them with necessary information to enable them to contribute effectively from the date of their appointment.
 This includes internal briefings on the Group's operations and financial performance and organized site visits to the fish farms and offices.
-All Directors have attended the Mandatory Accreditation Program as required by Bursa Securities.
+All Directors have attended the Mandatory Accreditation Program ("MAP") as required by Bursa Securities except the newly appointed director, Mr Tay Seng Chew who will attend the MAP on 4 September 2018.

-a) Board Charter
+g) Board Charter

 The Board has revised and adopted a Board Charter to promote the standards of Corporate Governance and defines among others the roles and responsibilities of the Board.
 The Board Charter is subject to review by the Board annually to ensure that it remains consistent with the Board's objectives and responsibilities.
-The Board Charter is also available on the Company's website www.xianleng.com.my.
+The Board Charter is also available on the Company's website at www.xianleng.com.my.